 By now if you follow this blog or the GCD social media channels, then you’ll know how important it is for you to have a Google Business Post listing.
 But did you know, you should be checking on this weekly and adding a new post?

-Posting to your Google My Business listing is free and easy to do.
+Posting to your Google Business Post listing is free and easy to do.
 Plus it benefits your online marketing strategy by:

 Depending on your business, your posts may get hundreds of views or just a handful.
 However, if you have a spare 5 minutes a week, is there any harm in giving them a go?

 For my clients, I do this every week as I see the benefit in it.
 Plus I have seen real results of people clicking on a post and going on to convert (e.g. buy a product or contact the business).

 Therefore today I want to share some of my hot tips on how to get a bit creative with your Google Business Posts.
 Like anything, it’s trial and error to see what type of content encourages your audience to take action the best.